mmshihov/quorum/docs/Security/Framework/Decentralized Application/Smart Contracts Security.md

 !!! success "Ownership relate events must be broadcasted to all the network participants."

-!!! success "Constortium based ownership change consensus pending state, must expire in a specific prefixed time frame (ownership expiration request date)."
+!!! success "In a Constortium based ownership structure changing activities that are bound to approval from Constortium members before they are commited (E.g editing Constortium structure) must have an aproval pending expiration date."

 !!! success "Constorium based voting must involve realtime notification through EVM event emition. "